Is Prime an Energy Drink?

 This Really Happened

-In July 2023, the Government of Canada announced a recall of caffeinated energy drinks, including certain formulations of Celsius, Prime Energy, and 5-Hour Energy, after the Canadian Food Inspection Agency found that the products contained unacceptable levels of caffeine that exceed the country’s allowable caffeine limit of 180 milligrams per serving.
+In July 2023, the Government of Canada announced a recall of caffeinated energy drinks, including certain formulations of Celsius, Prime Energy, and 5-Hour Energy.
+The Canadian Food Inspection Agency found that the products exceeded the country’s allowable caffeine limit of 180 mg per serving.
 As part of the recall, consumers were advised to avoid drinking, selling, or distributing the affected products.
-This recall followed United States Senator Charles Schumer’s request to have the Food and Drug Administration investigate Prime products (from Government of Canada and AP News).
+This recall followed US Senator Charles Schumer’s request to have the US Food and Drug Administration investigate Prime products (from the Government of Canada and AP News).